Phone: 817-697-4038 Fax: 877-409-3962

 What Is A Flexor Hallucis Tendon Transfer?

-Flexor hallucis tendon transfer is a surgical procedure performed to treat certain foot and ankle conditions, such as chronic Achilles tendon injuries or chronic plantar ulcers.
-During this procedure, the flexor hallucis longus tendon, which is a tendon located in the leg that helps to flex the big toe, is transferred and repositioned to provide additional support and function.
+Surgeons perform flexor hallucis tendon transfer to address specific foot and ankle conditions like chronic Achilles tendon injuries or chronic plantar ulcers.
+In this procedure, they transfer and reposition the flexor hallucis longus tendon, located in the leg and responsible for flexing the big toe, to enhance support and function.
+However, do not confuse this procedure with the Flexor Tendon in the hand, which may require Tenolysis.

 After the surgery, the patient will undergo a period of immobilization and use of a cast or walking boot to protect the surgical site during the initial healing phase.
-Physical therapy and rehabilitation exercises are essential to gradually restore strength, flexibility, and function in the foot and ankle.
+Futhermore, physicians recommend physical therapy and rehabilitation exercises to gradually restore strength, flexibility, and function in the foot and ankle.

-As with any surgical procedure, there are potential risks and complications associated with flexor hallucis tendon transfer, including infection, nerve injury, and delayed wound healing.
+As with any surgical procedure, there are potential risks and complications associated with this procedure, including infection, nerve injury, and delayed wound healing.
 The decision to undergo this surgery is made after a thorough evaluation and discussion with an orthopedic surgeon, who will assess the patient’s specific condition, medical history, and overall health to determine the most appropriate treatment plan.

 If you would like to speak to an Orthopedic Specialist, give us a call at 817-697-4038, or contact us over the web.
 Tele-medicine appointments are also available.